 It had been ten years since I last went to Tasmania.
 I remember being instantly enchanted by the cute towns and cities and the natural beauty of the landscape.
 I was also there on a school camp and most of my excitement was probably based on the knowledge that my parents were in another state and I was spending the week with my friends!

-Tasmania was recently named the 4th Best Region To Visit in Lonely Planet’s Best In Travel Guide 2015- its not hard to see why!
+Tasmania was recently named the 4th Best Region To Visit in Lonely Planet’s Best In Travel Guide 2015- it’s not hard to see why!
 So when it came to choosing my first destination for 2015 I didn’t have to think twice about which Aussie state to visit!
 Originally I planned to visit Launceston and its surrounds, but the call of the MONA was too great, so I chose Hobart instead.
 After all, there is only so much one can do in four days and I thought it too difficult to go to both cities without a car.

 Our first full day in Hobart was spent on a tour, exploring some of the area’s natural beauty.
 It was hard choosing the right tour as there are so many enticing options.
-But thanks to the help of the staff at the Hobart visitors center and the excellent selection of Under Down Under tours available I quickly chose the Land of the Giants.
+But thanks to the help of the staff at the Hobart visitors centre and the excellent selection of Under Down Under tours available I quickly chose the Land of the Giants.

 First stop was Bonorong Wildlife Sanctuary where we saw baby wombats, Tasmanian devils, koalas, native birds and fed kangaroos.
 I loved seeing the sleepy baby wombats slowly wake up and the magnificent black cockatoos rule over their habitats like kings.
 I particularly loved learning about Australia’s wildlife and the work that the sanctuary does to preserve them.